ldwgs/OOP-Assignment-2018-2.0/README.md

 - [ ] Figure out how to make properties unavailable when booked.
 - [ ] Make JCalendarPicker pick date with time.
 - [ ] Figure out how the property counters can work with the updates of the respective jLabels.
+- [ ] Disable 'ID' textbox for all register forms and update with a counter that counts the last ID from the table. (+1)

 # Updates:
 - [x] Included a new library for the date chooser.
 Includes a calendar GUI.
 REF: https://toedter.com/jcalendar/